Business Law & Corporate Formation

 Getting Your Business Started on the Right Foot

-TALK TO A NEW YORK CITY BUSINESS FORMATION LAWYER AT STRAZZULLO LAW FIRM
+TALK TO A NEW YORK CITY BUSINESS FORMATION LAWYER AT STRAZZULLO LAW & ASSOCIATES, PLLC

 Business formation in the form of limited liability companies gained widespread acceptance after the IRS began taxing them as partnerships rather than corporations.
 Many experts believe they will become the preferred way of operating small and large businesses.
 LLCs limit the liability of owners like corporations, but without the corporate formalities.
 An LLC business formation can work for: